-There are many estate planning instruments available to Ohio citizens to ensure that your final wishes and needs are met at the end of your life.
+There are many estate plan documents available to Ohio citizens to ensure that your final wishes and needs are met at the end of your life.
 These include documents that provide for your legal, financial, and medical needs as well as the distribution of your estate.
-Our experienced Ohio wills and estate attorneys have expertise in all aspects of estate planning and can answer any questions or concerns that you may have about the drafting of your estate plan.
+Our experienced Ohio wills and estate planning attorneys have expertise in all aspects of estate planning and can answer any questions or concerns that you may have about the drafting of your estate plan.
 Some of the most common instruments included in an Ohio estate plan include the following documents:

 A power of attorney is a powerful form that gives legal and financial authority to another person to make decisions on your behalf if you become incapacitated or otherwise unable to do so for yourself.
 This includes paying bills, making decisions on investments, and more.
 You should only appoint someone as your power of attorney whom you trust completely.